AdamLevin7/labcodes/VectorOverlay/Example_VectorOverlay.md

 ```

-Run the data2pix function to convert the force data to pixels in the video reference system.
+Run the data2pix function within dataconversion_force script to convert the force data to pixels in the video reference system.

 ```
 transform_data.data2pix()
 ```

-Run the extract data function
+Pulls the force plate data in pixels from the transform_data structure and places it into a new variable.
 ```
 data_pix_f1 = transform_data.data_fp
 ```